thebiggest0/pycharm-github-docs/docs/connectPycharmToGithub.md

 :material-check: How to connect PyCharm to your GitHub account

-:material-check: How to clone repository from GitHub to your PyCharm
+:material-check: How to clone a repository from GitHub to your PyCharm

 :material-check: How to push changes to your GitHub repo